In the 1940s two women, Katherine Briggs and her daughter, Isabel Myers, developed a personality test known as the

-Myers-Briggs identifies 4 major personality types, each divided into 4 sub-types.
+The Myers-Briggs Type Indicator identifies 4 major personality types, each divided into 4 sub-types.

-ESFJ or Consul Personality Type is the abbreviation for extraversion, sensing, feeling, and judgment.
+The ESFJ, or consul, personality type is characterized by extraversion, sensing, feeling, and judgment.

-ESFJ or Consul personality types are hyper-vigilant protectors, which is why they fall into the Sentinel group of personality types.
-They hate conflict, enjoy being in charge, and are easily hurt by slights, real or imagined.
-They show their emotions readily and wear their hearts on their sleeves.
-At times, this can be a weakness since ESFJ's can have trouble setting boundaries.
-This is a weakness that can be overcome with the help of a certified BetterHelp counselor.
+ESFJs tend to avoid conflict, enjoy being in charge, and take offense to slights, real or imagined.
+They may show their emotions readily and wear their hearts on their sleeves.
+At times, this can be a weakness, especially since ESFJs can have trouble setting boundaries.

 ESFJ Personality Traits